blkFinch/blkfinch.github.io/_notes/sacrificial magic.md

 Ritual sacrifice (animal or otherwise) has been used throughout history across the world for many different reasons.
 It is worth discussing and not simply casting off as a "barbaric" relic of a bygone era.

 ### Crowley, liber LXX
-In this libri, crowley describes the ritual sacrifice of a frog.
+In this libri, [[Crowley]] describes the ritual sacrifice of a frog.

 In this [forum thread](https://www.lashtal.com/forums/magick/torturous-animal-sacrifice/) from 2008 there is some lively discussion about this topic
 - is there a such thing as a moral right and wrong?